Keyboards

 Key Takeaway

-→If you regularly control media from your keyboard, this is one of the better implementations at this price.
-The metal wheel alone justifies the feature.
+โIf you use media controls daily, this is one of the better implementations at this price.
+The metal wheel alone justifies the feature for most buyers.

 Onboard Memory 92